'Why you need insurance': Kiwi model's near-death ordeal after horrific Bali motorcycle accident

 Bracken's stay in hospital wasn't cheap, with medical bills costing an excess of $50,000.

-Luckily, she had travel insurance after her mum made her look into it while booking her flights, saving them more than $50,000 in medical bills.
+Luckily, she had travel insurance after her mum made her look into it while booking her flights, saving them tens of thousands in medical bills.

 Now the young traveller wants her horrific experience to serve as a message to Kiwis of the importance of travel insurance.